eppye-bots/wiki_for_rtd/deployment/run-as-service.rst

 Windows Services
 ----------------

-2 ways to do use bots as a service (after Python and bots are installed):
+2 ways to use bots as a service (after Python and bots are installed):

 #.
 Official way, using sc.exe or srvany.exe.
-It's the mcrosoft way.
-I never use this.
+It's the Microsoft way.
+(I never use this myself).

 #.
-Much simpler: use `NSSM <http://nssm.cc/>`_
+Much simpler is to use `NSSM <http://nssm.cc/>`_

 .. note::